eugenividal/open-data-movilidad/README.md

 can be found in the link below.
 (Do not use Chromium to open the link or you won’t be able to see the data!)

+If this data is being updated, it could be useful to create an r package to download the data.

 <https://www.mitma.gob.es/ministerio/covid-19/evolucion-movilidad-big-data/opendata-movilidad>

 ``` r